Graphical functions and single-valued multiple polylogarithms: Introduction

 \subsection{Computer implementation}

 All algorithms of this article are implemented in Maple and available under \cite{Polylogproc}.
 In particular constructible periods can be calculated by a $\tt period(edge set)$ command.
+A more powerful implementation is currently developed \cite{Hyperlogproc}.
 1ex

 {\bf Acknowledgements.} The article was written while the author was visiting scientist at Humboldt University, Berlin.
-He is highly indebted to Francis Brown for sharing his knowledge on SVMPs and for many very valuable discussions.
+The author is highly indebted to Francis Brown for sharing his knowledge on SVMPs and for many very valuable discussions.